Fall 2025: family fun in Montréal

 The gigantic, graceful Grande Roue de Montréal is a definite must-see Not only will kids enjoy spectacular views, but they can try naming the city’s different monuments when they reach the top.

 Looking for some exhibitions?
 The Château Ramezay, a historic site and museum in Old Montréal, presents Life at the Château: Splendour and misery in New France, which takes visitors time travelling back to life in Montréal during the 18th century.
 Budding swashbucklers 5 years and older will love the Come aboard!
 Pirates or Privateers? exhibition at the Pointe-à-Callière Museum, swordfights (of the foam variety) and adventure guaranteed.
+Back on dry land, slip on a VR headset and dive into Life Chronicles at the King Edward Pier, a fascinating journey through 3.5 billion years of Earth’s history and living creatures (for kids 8 and up, running until October 13, 2025).
 Young scientists will love the Montréal Science Centre offering fun, enriching permanent and temporary exhibitions for kids of all ages.
 Little history and archaeology buffs, will love the Marguerite Bourgeoys historic site, on the banks of the St. Lawrence River: an outstanding heritage site that offers sweeping vistas from its tower.
+And to top it off, don’t miss a back-to-school cultural classic: the 18th edition of World Press Photo Montréal, on now at Marché Bonsecours until October 13, 2025—a must-see with your teens.

 Downtown and the Quartier des spectacles

-Thanks to Les aventures du cœur de l’île, downtown and the Quartier des spectacles have been transformed into a giant playground for the whole family—check out the weekly programming here.
+Downtown and the Quartier des spectacles have been transformed into a giant playground for the whole family—check out all the exciting activities to discover here.

-Place des Arts also has over twenty shows each year designed for children aged 2 to 12 including "Sons et brioches" mornings where muffins, croissants, juices and coffees are served in the entrance hall when the theatre opens, 45 minutes before the start of the performance.
+Place des Arts Junior also has over twenty shows each year designed for children aged 3 to 12 including "Sons et brioches" mornings where muffins, croissants, juices and coffees are served in the entrance hall when the theatre opens, 45 minutes before the start of the performance.

 Hochelaga-Maisonneuve

 The giant Espace pour la vie museum complex will wow kids both young and young at heart.
-The freshly revamped Biodôme invites children to observe lynxes, monkeys, exotic birds and a raft of penguins in their brand-new homes.
-At the also recently renovated Insectarium, children will have the opportunity to discover thousands of naturalized or living insects.
+The Biodôme invites children to observe lynxes, monkeys, exotic birds and a raft of penguins in their brand-new homes.
+At the recently renovated Insectarium, children will have the opportunity to discover thousands of naturalized or living insects.
 Bring your older kids to immerse yourselves in the ultra-high-definition experience at the Planetarium.
 Grab you picnic basket and set out for a stroll among the gorgeous colours of the immense Botanical Garden.
-Fall evenings glow at the Gardens of Light, while KOWAI!
-Des histoires à faire peur... will introduce them to kamishibai, a Japanese paper theatre full of scary characters: ogres, witches, spirits and demons.
-Event offered in French only.
+Fall evenings glow at the Gardens of Light, a showcase of light and sound in the site’s three cultural gardens.
+A not-to-be-missed, signature Montréal fall event!

 Then head to the grounds of the Parc olympique where children can have fun in the bouncy castles and playground of Îlots76.
 Right next door is Parc Maisonneuve’s 63 hectares of greenspace: an ideal spot to commune with nature and have some fun with the whole family.